 Now faith is the assurance of things hoped for, the conviction of things not seen.
 Hebrews 11: 1

 I view life so much differently since becoming a parent.
 I see the beauty and the responsibility that lays before me when I look at the bright eyes of our children.
 I know what I instill in them will transfer to future generation within our clan.
-I can recall the challenges my mom faced as a single parent when she and my father split.
-Marriage isn’t easy, but it’s the centerpiece in keeping a family close.
-My husband and I both saw what our parents endured in troubling marriages, and we are both determined to do what it takes to make our relationship work in sincerity in being “happily married” for our family.
-We take the good days and the trying days together through marriage and family.
-We don’t act like we’re ” perfect” nor do we put the pressure on ourselves to have ” perfect kiddos” with our family.
-We get through each others quirks, perks, sicknesses, disabilities, and etc with the will to not give up on each other.
-We also keep family within our home being first priority, making sure our children have a healthy relationship with our intermediate family, and we treasure those who are like family without having a blood tie.
+There is no family that is perfect, my family is far from perfect, yet I wouldn’t trade the family I have for the world.
+When we honor the family we have through love, grace, acceptance, and offer forgiveness in ironing out grievances we are acting as Jesus did towards us.
+I keep family within our home being first priority, making sure our children have a healthy relationship with our intermediate family, our extended family with attending family functions, and I treasure those who are like family without having a blood tie.
+I didn’t plan a life to co-parent, yet I know that children need love from both parents.
+Therefore I know that despite divorce that differences are to be put aside so that children can have the freedom to love, share time with, and there shouldn’t be any interference with personal agendas in putting them in the middle that could hinder them in having a healthy relationship with their fathers.

 Therefore what God has joined together, let no one separate.
 Mark 10: 9